smatechnologies/ibm-i-agent-docs/docs/message-management/details.md

 One or more LSAM Dynamic Variables may be specified in the Compare Text field.
 In this case, each Dynamic Variable is first replaced with a character string produced by the LSAM Dynamic Variable read routine.
 Then, the resulting text string is subjected to the same rules about length as if the string were typed directly in the Compare Text field.
 Using more than one Dynamic Variable makes it possible to specify up to the full length of 999 characters as the Compare Text value.
 (Each Dynamic Variable can produce a value up to 128 characters in length.)

+### Message Management Parameters -- Link to Capture Application

+Message Management Parameter master records can be connected to an optional Message Data Capture Application record.
+Message Data Capture Applications are defined separately, and they can be re-used for multiple different Parameter records.

+Use the following maintenance fields on the maintenance display to connect a Capture Application to the Parameters master record, and to define when the Capture Application will execute.

+### Capture Application ID

+Use the F10 function key to branch to the Select Capture Application list display.
+From this display type option **1** next to the Application ID that should be linked to the Parameters record, then press Enter to complete the link and return to the Parameters maintenance display.

+Details about working with Application IDs are provided at [Work with Data Capture Application IDs](/events-utilities/captured-data-response-rules.md#work-with-data-capture-application-ids).

+The Select Capture Application list display offers option 6=Work with rules to link to the Work with Message Data Capture Definitions where new Capture Definitions can be immediately maintained, if nessary.
+When an appropriare Application ID has been registered it can then be selected for a link to the Parameters record.
+Details about this procedure are provided below under [Work with Message Data Capture Definitions](./screens.md#work-with-message-data-capture-definitions).

+### Before/After Evt, Reply

+Type either a 'B' or an 'A' into this field to control when the Message Data Capture Application will execute.
+Before this field existed, the default was to always execute a Capture Application after the Parameters record Reply and/or Event Command were executed.
+Therefore, when this field is blank, the default is the same as entering an 'A' in this field.

+It is sometimes very important that the Capture Data Application be performed Before the Parameters Reply and/or Event command.
+Using this method makes it possible to compute a Dynamic Variable value that can be used as the Reply value and/or as a part of the Event Command.

+When the Before/After option did not exist, it was often necessary to create two Parameters records, where the first Parameter record did nothing but link to the Capture Application, so that the Response Rules could be executed.
+Then, a second Parameters record would be able to utilize the Dynamic Variable tokens.
+But with the Before/After field, the strategy is much easier to recognize and configure.

+Sometimes it is not important that the Capture Application execute After the Parameters record has already done its job, such as when the Capture Application is linking to Response Rules that are simply notifying OpCon about the message action that was already taken.

+If an older set of Message Management Parameters is being updated with a specific setting of 'B' for the Before/After option, be sure to carefully evaluate the linked Application and its Response Rules.
+Also look for any secondary Parameters records that have all the same six primary message filter keys, but a unique sequence number.
+Sometimes, the additional rules with higher sequence numbers may no longer be needed.

 ### Message Management Parameters -- Date and Time Constraints

 Following qualification by the message profile fields above, an individual message may be further qualified for processing, or bypassing, according to the date and time the message was issued.